Siteimprove/alfa/docs/review/api/alfa-rules.api.md

     //
     // (undocumented)
     isSameNames: typeof SameNames.isSameNames;
+    const // Warning: (ae-forgotten-export) The symbol "WithBadElements" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    isWithBadElements: typeof WithBadElements.isWithBadElements;
     const // Warning: (ae-forgotten-export) The symbol "WithDeclaration" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     isWithDeclaration: typeof WithDeclaration.isWithDeclaration;
+    const // Warning: (ae-forgotten-export) The symbol "WithFirstHeading" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    isWithFirstHeading: typeof WithFirstHeading.isWithFirstHeading;
+    const // Warning: (ae-forgotten-export) The symbol "WithNextHeading" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    isWithNextHeading: typeof WithNextHeading.isWithNextHeading;
     const // Warning: (ae-forgotten-export) The symbol "WithPreviousHeading" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)